cucumber/cucumber-ruby/CONTRIBUTING.md

 You don't know how to contribute but would like to help?
 Telling other people about Cucumber on the Internet - social media, reviews, blogs - but also in real life is already a big help!
-Join us on [Slack][community-slack] to share your publication and to discover new ones.
+Join us on [Discord][community-discord] to share your publication and to discover new ones.

 ## Report bugs and submit feature requests